 As the cloud and healthcare continue to evolve, very likely so will human health and longevity.
 And that’s a new age for healthcare we can all look forward to.

-About the Author: Matt Ferrari is chief technology officer at ClearDATA.
+About the Author: Matt Ferrari is the Co-Founder & Former CTO at ClearDATA.